airpair/refund-policy/post.md

 #### 3.2.2 Partial delivery

-If CUSTOMER and EXPERT have worked together for 10 hours released from from escrow, then CUSTOMER books the EXPERT again for 5 additional hours, but the expert only completes 2 by the end of the confirmed time, the CUSTOMER is entitled to a refund (or credit) for the total amount of the 5 hours.
+If CUSTOMER and EXPERT originally worked for 10 hours, that were released from from escrow, then the CUSTOMER books the EXPERT for 5 additional hours, but the EXPERT only completes 2 by the delivery time, the CUSTOMER is entitled to a refund (or credit) for the full amount pair for 5 hours.

 ## 4. Customer responsibilities